 LGD:

-At the very end of the 1800s, this building was known as The Empress Club, one of the first members’ clubs in London exclusively for women.
-It became an important space, a space for women to meet and to form collectives—for example, there were many significant suffragettes coming through here.
-Our main exhibition room was the ballroom.
+At the very end of the 1800s, this building was known as the Empress Club, and it was one of the first members clubs in London that catered exclusively to women.
+It became an important space, a space for women to meet and to form collectives—for example, there were many

 Images of the main exhibition space at Lévy Gorvy Dayan.
 Previously, the Grand Ballroom of the Empress Club.
 Photos by author.